phandox/nimo-markdown-cv/index.md

 ## Summary

-Determined quick learner wtih interest in networking, security, system administration, open-source software.
+Determined quick learner with interest in networking, security, system administration and open-source software.
 I am looking for new challenges in networking area to further expand my skills.
 I strongly believe in automating everything that is repeatable and that infrastructure should be treated as code which brings best practices from software development to operations.

 ## Experience